 Daniel Goleman, back when he first popularized emotional intelligence, broke the concept down into four elements: self-awareness, self-regulation, empathy, and social skill.
 Further research has expanded on this idea, with some experts including motivation as an additional element.
-These separate elements all work in tandem to promote high emotional intelligence in the workplace.
+These key separate elements all work in tandem to promote emotional intelligence in the workplace.

 The element of self-awareness involves the ability to recognize one’s feelings and emotions.
 People with high self-awareness pay close attention to how they’re feeling at any given moment.
 They understand that their emotions have a close impact on how they respond to certain situations.
 They know that making a sudden decision during a highly emotional moment might lead to negative consequences down the road.
 Self-awareness also involves noting what a person’s particular strengths and weaknesses are.
 Perhaps someone knows they struggle to communicate with others, which makes them aware of what needs to change.

 - Talk with employees and listen to what they have to say